cckayne/ses-scrambler/doc/ReadMe.txt

 ses: A Super-Encypherment Scrambler
 -----------------------------------

 SES brings back the uncrackable onetime pad, with a digital twist.
 It is well known that a random letter key of message-length is the only cipher which is provably unbreakable.
-It is also known to be impracticable.
 SES uses cryptographic-strength pseudo-random keys of message length for its many encipherments, in addition to offering true one-time pad capability for the intrepid.

 SES is built on ISAAC, Bob Jenkins' CSPRNG, a fast and simple stream cipher placed in the Public Domain in 1996.
 Until SES, no one had used ISAAC for encryption and decryption in a practical context, mediated by a compact and usable interface.
 SES, either in its original guise or through its new GSES front-end, gives you the ability to efficiently cipher text of arbitrary length or files of any size or type.